Granville Egerton: Early life

-Egerton was born at 35 Hertford Street in Mayfair, London, to Col. Hon.
+Egerton was born at 35 Hertford Street in Mayfair, London, to Colonel the Hon.
 Arthur Frederick Egerton of the Grenadier Guards and his wife Helen (née Smith), daughter of Martin Tucker Smith of the Smith banking family.
 His grandfather was the 1st Earl of Ellesmere.

 Attending Charterhouse School, he was a member of the house Saunderites between 1872 and 1879.
-After completing his studies at the Royal Military Academy Sandhurst, he was commissioned as a second lieutenant.
+After completing his studies at the Royal Military College, Sandhurst, he was commissioned as a second lieutenant.
 The commission was dated 13 August 1879.